FlorianFrank/FlorianFrank/README.md

 ## Hi I'm Florian

+### I'm currently working on:

+- Different types of cryptographic FPGA implementations.
+- Classification algorithms for different kinds of Physical Unclonable Functions.

 ### About Me
 :mortar_board: I'm currently working as a PhD student at the University of Passau in Germany.<br>